yabata/prodyn/doc/DP.rst

 total costs :math:`J_t` to get to a certain state in a certain timestep t.
-We can also define initial costs (here :math:`J_0`) for the first timestep, which is necessary in forward DP if we want our solution to have a defined starting state (see :ref:`Define initial costs`).
+We can also define initial costs (here :math:`J_0`) for the first timestep, which is necessary in forward DP if we want our solution to have a defined starting state (see :ref:`init-costs-ref`).
 In this example, we set the initial costs :math:`J_0` to 0 € for both possible states.

 .. figure:: img/DP_fw_02.png